lombardpress/lombardpress-schema/docs/critical.md

 </rdg>
 ```

-## A Variation with a Correction vs A Correction that Varies
+## Note on Variation and Correction

 With both variations and corrections discussed, it is important to pause and acknowledge two conceptual categories that should inform editorial work and the choice of reading type used.